Hixie/isd/servers/src/systems-server/README.md

 The `<systemid>` is currently always a star ID.

-The `<currenttime>` gives the system's current actual time, relative to the system's origin time (t₀), which allows positions in orbits to be computed.
+The `<currenttime>` gives the system's current actual time, in milliseconds, relative to the system's origin time (t₀), which allows positions in orbits to be computed.

 The time in the system advances at the rate of `<timefactor>` seconds per TAI second.
 The `<timefactor>` may be any finite number (including